bitcoin/bitcoin/doc/tor.md

 CLI `-addrinfo` returns the number of addresses known to your node per network.
 This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

+To fetch a number of onion addresses that your node knows, for example seven addresses, use the `getnodeaddresses 7 onion` RPC.

 ## 1. Run Dash Core behind a Tor proxy